NEST: Nested Event Stream Transformer for Sequences of Multisets: Experiments

-This dataset is open sourced by Instacart\footnote{While the official source is no longer directly hosted, a copy of the dataset is available on Kaggle: \textit{instacart-online-grocery-basket-analysis-dataset}.}.
+\textbf{Instacart.}\quad This dataset is open sourced by Instacart\footnote{While the official source is no longer directly hosted, a copy of the dataset is available on Kaggle: \textit{instacart-online-grocery-basket-analysis-dataset}.}.
 The dataset consists of online grocery transactions used to develop model for Next Basket Recommendation (NBR).
-Orders are treated as baskets containing unordered and equally important items \citep{li2023next}.
+Orders are treated as baskets containing unordered and equally important items \citep{li2023next}, so we turn off the within-set RoPE.